jinsenglin/k8s/c7.4-kubeadm-calico-1-node-v1.10+/CD-userX-namespace/with-keystone/README.md

 # NEXT STEP

-In this doc, accessing keystone is via http instead of https.
+* In this doc, accessing keystone is via http instead of https.
 Need check how to pass ca cert file to k8s-keystone-auth.
+* ConfigMap.yaml for authz policy doesn't work.
+Need debug.

 # NEED